ecosimon/E-Comm/README.md

 Lastly the shopping_page app has a small mock up implemented displaying the image of a product and preceeding attributes that follow a product for sale.
 As of the moment, there is no online payment implemented because of lack of time for research and implementation.

+*With that being said let's move on to setting up environment

+### In order for this project to work on your own local environment ###
+### These instructions will solely be for Windows ###

+First, create a new folder for this project.

+Change directory to that folder, if you haven't already, install Python 3.6 and set it in your PATH as well.

+We will now move on to setting up our virtual environment.